 Struggling to achieve a perfect queue rating for the Forge ride?
 This ride skin is both thematically sound and will keep your guests distracted while they wait to get thrown about in the air like underwear at a rock concert.

 While a humble ride skin won’t make this affront to adrenaline junkies any more exciting, it does at least ease the pain of having to include it in your park in the first place.
-As an added bonus it’s also intended for use in winter-themed parks, which is something of a rarity for Planet Coaster creations in general.
+Planet Coaster creations don’t come as inoffensive as this.

 Ride Skin – Sundial